airspaced-nk5/GeometricalOptics.jl/docs/src/index.md

 ## License

-This package is provided for use under the MIT License
+This package is provided for use under the MIT License.